From BR Bullpen

 Wendell Smith is a noted African American sportswriter who was influential in the choice of Jackie Robinson to become the first African American player in the major leagues in the 20th century.

-After his graduation from West Virginia State, Smith began his career with the Pittsburgh Courier, then the most popular paper within the black community in the country.
+After his graduation from West Virginia State (where he played baseball and basketball), Smith began his career with the Pittsburgh Courier, then the most popular paper within the black community in the country.
 He covered the Homestead Grays, Pittsburgh Crawfords, and Pittsburgh Pirates for the Courier.
 Smith also petitioned the BBWAA for membership but was turned down because he was with the Courier and not one of the white owned papers.